 The NYAC Abundant Health Goals continue to be:

 - Helping to support children locally and around the world with lifesaving health interventions

 - Encouraging at least 100 NYAC churches to join the Abundant Health Church Challenge of creating local Health Ministries of “Body, Mind, and Spirit.
 Sign up here: https://ny-reg.brtapp.com/abundanthealth

-The NYAC has held three very successful Abundant Health Events:
+The NYAC has held several very successful Abundant Health Events:

 - District “Expo” at New Rochelle UMC